I made an orange dessert for some friends the other night. When one of my guests took a bite, her face soured; she said it tasted bitter.

 I’m buying X, now sell me Y. Ask them to pick an item in their previous store, and tell the applicant that you’ve decided to buy it.
 It can be anything - a purse, a jacket, a watch… anything you can think of from that store.
 Now ask them to recommend and sell you a complementary item found in that store.
 Up-selling is the lifeblood of retail sales; find out now if they know how to do it.

 Give me five reasons I should hire you.
 Let’s be honest, they want the job to make money.
 That’s not the answer you want to hear.
 Instead, you want them to spend a few minutes trying to sell themselves.
 That’s when you’ll truly get to see their skills as a salesperson.
 If they can't sell you in five reasons on a person they should know a lot about, they sure can't sell an item they may not know much about that has a luxury price tag.

 Amazing employees are out there to help you grow your sales, but it takes going beyond the cliche, "Can you sell me this pen?" or What hours can you work?

 Of course, this brief list doesn’t cover every question you should ask during an interview.

 However, if you don’t get excellent answers to these five critical questions, you’re really taking a shot in the dark if you move forward and hire the applicant.
 And you never find amazing employees that way.

-I've added a whole new course in SalesRX.com called Hiring Smarter check it out below.
+I've added a whole new course to my online retail sales training SalesRX.com called Hiring Smarter - learn more about it.